Points North Landing

 Points North Landing is a camp settlement in northeastern Saskatchewan, Canada.
-It is 355 kilometres north-east of La Ronge, on Highway 905 and has an airport and a water aerodrome, with almost daily flights provided by West Wind Aviation and Transwest Air.
-Gasoline, diesel, mechanics, a lumber yard, and accommodations are available.
-University of Waterloo student Kenton Carnegie was killed by timber wolves within this region on November 8, 2005.
+It is 355 km north-east of La Ronge, on Highway 905 and has an airport and a water aerodrome, with almost daily flights provided by West Wind Aviation and Rise Air.
+Gasoline, diesel, mechanics, a lumber yard, and other accommodations are available.

+The region has been the site of two fatal animal attacks: the death of Kenton Carnegie, a University of Waterloo student killed by timber wolves on November 8, 2005, and the death of an unnamed uranium contractor by a black bear in May 2026.

 It is used as a staging area and logistics area for a variety of activities in northern Saskatchewan.
 All-weather roads connect the location to the south and temporary winter roads are constructed from Points North Landing to various communities in the North.
-Several uranium mines are located near this site including Cigar Lake and Key Lake.
+Several uranium mines are located near this site including Cigar Lake, McClean Lake, and Rabbit Lake.

 History

 Points North Landing was founded by George Eikle, a Norcanair pilot, along with his brother and colleagues.
 The location was chosen as the easiest place to level for an airstrip.
 The name is descriptive.